 IMPORTANT: until further notice, the Inland Northwest LECC meetings are on hold.
 We are looking to expand the group and need time to make this happen.
 Please call 509-477-3006 if you are interested in the group or if you have questions.

-The LECC is responsible for managing the Emergency Alert System for the Inland Northwest region.
+The LECC is responsible for managing alert and warning notifications for the community and the overall Emergency Alert System for the Inland Northwest region.

 The Emergency Alert System (EAS) is a media-based alerting system that is designed to transmit emergency alerts and warnings to the American public at the national, state and local levels through TV, radio, etc.

 The EAS has been in existence since 1994, and its precursor, the Emergency Broadcast System (EBS), began in 1963.
 Television and radio broadcasters, satellite radio and satellite television providers, as well as cable television and wire line video providers all participate in the system (collectively, EAS participants).